 Skip Item Pickup Animation

-With that said, the developers might have been aware of the issue, as in the Blue revision the pickaxe (placed on a ledge near a waterfall) is floating above the ground, just barely out of Dizzy's reach when jumping from below.
+It's unclear whether this was an intended behavior, especially since this is possible only in the NES version of the game.
+With that said, there are some clues that show the developers were aware of the issue, as in the Blue revision the pickaxe (placed on a ledge near a waterfall) is floating above the ground, just barely out of Dizzy's reach when jumping from below.
 In the Red versions this area is slightly remodeled, and the ledges are made higher.

 you are on castle street, where you'll find the shopkeeeper, carrying